 The money in the MSA is not subject to Medicare’s lifetime limit on spending for medical expenses.
 This means that you can use the money in the MSA to pay for any medical expenses, including those that Medicare does not cover, such as long-term care.

 MSSP can also help you maintain your eligibility for Medicare and Medicaid.
 If you do not set aside money in an MSA, Medicare may consider the settlement money to be a resource and reduce your eligibility for benefits.

-Among the keys to successful set-aside planning is to arrange for a reliable, capable person to serve as trustee and carry the ongoing responsibility of ensuring that the firewall remains intact.
-In addition, we establish clearly for our clients the specific limits on the money so that there are no surprises and they can plan confidently while not going astray of the extensive Medicare guidelines that govern set-aside planning and ongoing trust management.
+Among the keys to successful set-aside planning is to arrange for a reliable, capable person to serve as trustee and carry the ongoing responsibility of ensuring that the delineation of funds remains intact.
+In addition, we establish the specific limits on our clients’ money so that there are no surprises and they can plan confidently, while not going astray of the extensive Medicare guidelines that govern set-aside planning and ongoing trust management.

 Our Medicare Set-Aside Share Planning practice includes: